IEA-Paris/seed/content/pages/en/fellowships_accommodations.md

 ---
 title: Fellowship accommodations
-page: 'fellowships_details'
+page: fellowships_details
 ---
 ## Status and remuneration

 In accordance with the remuneration model frequently adopted by Instituts d'Etudes Avancées, the Paris IEA ensures that all residents cover the costs of their stay in France, the amount of which is adjusted according to their personal situation.
 The remuneration offered may vary depending on the type of call for applications.